 To the course where I belong,

-I guessed that I had been wrong.
+I guessed I had been wrong.

 What could possibly mar this quest for a par?